emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/product-requirements-document.md

 - Data structures: The product needs to use appropriate and efficient data structures for organizing and manipulating data such as tables in csv files.
 - Data tools: The product needs to use reliable and secure data tools for accessing and hosting data, such as Supabase.
 ## Integration Requirements
-We will use an API to integrate communication between our databases and the web app.
-The exact API is undetermined.
+We will use an API[^1] to integrate communication between our databases and the web app.
+The exact API[^1] is undetermined.
 We will use a cloud-based service to store our data for easy access, scalability, and security.
-The service could include Azure SQL, or AWS RDS.
+The service could include Azure SQL[^2], or AWS RDS[^3].
 The integration points will be the food calculator.
 The data exchanges will consist of a query sent from the calculator to the databases to retrieve data related to a specific query.
 The data will be fetched and returned to the web app where it will process the data into information for the user.
 Maintenance: The project partners will be working directly with the end users to collect real-time data, provide support, and collect feedback.
 ### Deployment
 - Local development environments and GitHub to keep everyone’s code and documentation updated.